Buyer’s Checklist: Benahavís & Costa del Sol

 Before Viewing

-- ✅ Prepare proof of funds — Spanish banks and notaries may request recent statements to verify purchase capability.
+• Prepare proof of funds, as Spanish banks and notaries may request this

 During Viewing